 Interaction to Next Paint

-Interaction to Next Paint (INP) will replace First Input Delay (FID) as a Core Web Vital in March 2024.
+Interaction to Next Paint (INP) has replaced First Input Delay (FID) as a Core Web Vital in March 2024.

 In PageVitals we've already removed FID from the main dashboards and reports, and use INP instead.
-You can still access the FID metrics though.
+FID reports will be removed in the PageVitals UI eventually, too.

 Interaction to Next Paint (INP) measures the responsiveness of a web page, throughout the entirety of the page view.
 An unresponsive web page can be devastating for the browsing experience, so the INP is one of the most important metrics to work with.